Azure/aaz/Commands/storage-mover/project/readme.md

 : Gets a Project resource.

 - [update](/Commands/storage-mover/project/_update.md)
-: Updates a Project resource, which is a logical grouping of related jobs.
+: Update a Project resource, which is a logical grouping of related jobs.